apmckinlay/natureapp/plants/bogrose.md

 Bog Rosemary grows in acid bogs across Canada, Alaska, Washington, Idaho, and the northeastern United States.

-Bog Rosemary leaves have a sharp tip, while the leaves of **Bog Sheep Laurel** are a little wider and not as pointed.
+**Could it be?** Bog Rosemary leaves have a sharp tip, while the leaves of **Bog Sheep Laurel** are a little wider and not as pointed.
 [Labrador Tea](/trees/labtea/) has wider leaves with hairy twigs and a pungent smell when crushed.

 **Did you know?** Bog Rosemary has perfumed flowers designed to attract pollinators.
 However, it's not dependent on seeds to reproduce as it also spreads through underground rootstock and runners.